By: Emma Fitch, Clare McKenzie, Terri Janke and Adam Shul

 AI is a developing space, and there is still uncertainty regarding the relationships between AI and copyright.
 In Australia, AI tools do not currently have their own distinct legal status as copyright owners – AI tools generally cannot own copyright, as copyright is only afforded to human authors who contributed ‘independent intellectual effort’.
 This means that there is a level of human input that must be reached before an AI generated work could be protected by copyright.[1]

 This has led to many alleged copyright infringements perpetuated by AI companies globally.
 In September, for example, thousands of books from recognised Australian authors were found to have been used in a dataset that trains generative AI without permission from the authors.[2]
-AI also has the means to cause cultural offense.
+AI also has the means to cause cultural offence.
 During the Campaign for the Voice to Parliament referendum, a lobby group is alleged to have used AI create advertisements that depicted Indigenous ‘characters’ who were voting no.[3] These two examples highlight the great legal and ethical challenges that appear in this space.

 AI and ICIP